zauberzeug/nicegui/CONTRIBUTING.md

 ### Imports

-We use `isort` to automatically sort imports.
+We use `ruff` to automatically sort imports.
+Run `ruff check . --fix` to sort imports.

 ### Single vs Double Quotes